fungenomics/CoRAL/README.md

 cat ConfigFiles/train.yml
 ```

-The only thing that is different is the `mode` and that you need to add a parameter for the output directory: `output_dir`.
-Make sure to update all the paths to the full paths!
+The only thing that is different is the `mode` and that you need to add a parameter for the output directory: `output_dir`

 ```bash
 # workflow to run